Skip to content

 Privacy Policy

-Invitise Ltd (“Invitise”) provides permanent, temporary, and interim talent/recruitment services to clients seeking to recruit professional staff across a range of specialist areas.
-Invitise Ltd also manages the Multi-Faith Inclusive Framework Standard (M-IFS), an accreditation framework that helps organisations demonstrate their commitment to Multi- Faith friendly workplace practices.
+invitise Ltd provides contract, SOW, permanent, temporary, and interim recruitment and outcome solutions to clients seeking to recruit professional staff across a range of specialist areas.

 This Privacy Policy explains: